Chemical companies are always looking to develop new and valuable

 One of the most important considerations in deciding which of the two methods above to use in producing the new product C is the atom economy or atom utilisation for each method.
 The atom economy or atom utilisation is used as a measure of how much of the reactants end up in the desired product; it can be calculated using the formula shown in the box below:

-The higher the value of the atom economy the more of the reactants end up in the desired product, while any chemical reaction with a low atom economy is one where a large amount of the reactants end up in unwanted or waste products, this means that large amounts of reactants are likely to be need to manufacture reasonable amounts of the desired product and lots of waste products will be formed; this is unlikely to be profitable, environmentally friendly and certainly not sustainable.
+The higher the value of the atom economy the more of the reactants end up in the desired product, while any chemical reaction with a low atom economy is one where a large amount of the reactants end up in unwanted or waste products, this means that large amounts of reactants are likely to be need to manufacture small amounts of the desired product and lots of waste products will be formed; this is unlikely to be profitable, environmentally friendly and certainly not sustainable.

 Example 1